 These are gases that are very destructive to the protective ozone layer.
-CFCs are used in sprays, perfumes and other canned products including aerosols.
+CFCs are used in sprays, perfumes and other canned products, including aerosols.
 Since they are lighter than air, they rise to the atmosphere where the ultraviolet light frees the chlorine.

-If the chlorine gets in contact with the earth’s protective ozone layer, it causes irreparable damage which leads to entry of cosmic rays that are carcinogenic to human beings and the deterioration of marine and terrestrial plant growth.
+If the chlorine gets in contact with the earth’s protective ozone layer, it causes irreparable damage which leads to the entry of cosmic rays that are carcinogenic to human beings and the deterioration of marine and terrestrial plant growth.

 This is a dangerous toxin found across the world, in fact, in all states.
 The element readily dissolves in water and upon uptake leads to devastating health problems.
-It negates the work of body’s enzymes thereby slowing down the normal functioning of the body.
+It negates the work of body’s enzymes, thereby slowing down the normal functioning of the body.

 This is a major component of natural gas, the gaseous form of fossil fuel.
-In itself it is harmless to the environment.
-However, it is one of the greenhouse gases and when it reacts with carbon dioxide in the presence of water vapor, it absorbs and retains most of the radiation heat from the sun.
+In itself, it is harmless to the environment.
+However, it is one of the greenhouse gases, and when it reacts with carbon dioxide in the presence of water vapor, it absorbs and retains most of the radiation heat from the sun.
 This traps excessive heat in the atmosphere contributing to global warming and climate change.